Welcome to Definitely Drawing

 • Tolarian Winds: cheap to cast blue wheel.

-• Toothy, Imaginary Friend: gets big when I draw and allows me to draw when it dies.
+• Toothy, Imaginary Friend: gets big when its controller draws and allows one to draw (potentially a lot) when it dies.

-• Tribute Mage: gives me the chance to tutor for Isochron Scepter (which can be an important combo-piece) or Thought Vessel (which can be mighty handy in case I need an infinite hand-size).
+• Tribute Mage: gives one the chance to tutor for Isochron Scepter (which can be an important combo-piece) or Thought Vessel (which can be mighty handy in case one needs an infinite hand-size).

-• Trinket Mage: gives me the chance to tutor for some very handy artifacts like Library of Leng, Mana Vault and Sensei's Divining Top.
+• Trinket Mage: gives one the chance to tutor for some very handy artifacts like Library of Leng, Mana Vault and Sensei's Divining Top.

-The deck’s supply of cards that reduces the value of my opponents’ field:
+The deck’s supply of cards that reduces the value of the opponent’s field:

 • Counterbalance: makes casting spells a bit of a gamble; has potential to counter spells practically for free.